jwholland98/AdvPy-jholland/README.md

 - Total: 100 points

 ### Kattis
-- Completed Treasure Hunt (2.6 difficulty) with test cases and screenshot of successful submission
+- Completed Treasure Hunt (2.7 difficulty) with test cases and screenshot of successful submission
 - Completed Simplicity (2.6 difficulty) with test cases and screenshot of successful submission
+- Completed Recount (2.2 difficulty) with test cases and screenshot of successful submission